CapedCrusader03/myCloud/README.md

 ---

-## 📖 Overview
+## Overview

 myCloud is a self-hosted cloud storage platform that lets you upload, manage, download, and share files from any browser.
-It's designed with production-grade engineering principles — resumable uploads, real-time progress via Server-Sent Events, and per-user storage quotas — all running in Docker containers.
+It's designed with production-grade engineering principles: resumable uploads, real-time progress via Server-Sent Events, and per-user storage quotas, all running in Docker containers.

 ---

-## 🏗️ Architecture
+## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐